 So, blare some baby boomer Motown music to inspire you and be ruthless.
 Do you really need to hold on to all those sentimental items and old photographs of people you don’t remember stored in the closet in the guest room you never use?
 Ask yourself if the memorabilia is still meaningful to you.
 If not, chuck it!
 Get rid of clothes and shoes that no longer fit, are damaged, or you haven’t worn in a year.
 Let go of those items that you think may come in handy someday but never do.
 Sell or donate all those books you’ll never read.
 For a few more tips on decluttering, you can check out my blog, Clearing Clutter Makes You Happy.

 If you’re ready for the next step and are ready to do some spring cleaning, what are some of the things you should tackle?

 Here are some suggestions:

 - Once a year, wipe down overlooked surfaces like baseboards, door frames, and walls.

 - Move your sofa and chairs, roll up area rugs, then vacuum and mop floors.
 Carpets should be cleaned professionally every 12-18 months or rent a deep cleaner to do it yourself.
 Wash or dry-clean rugs.

-- Make a new fresh cover for your sofa or even try to do it yourself.
+- Make a new fresh cover for your sofa.

 - Pick a cloudy day to wash windows to reduce streaking.